Questions Every Business Should Ask Before Signing an Office Lease

 1. Do you actually need a conventional lease?

-This might seem like a strange place to start, but it's the most important question of all.
-Conventional leases made sense when they were the only option.
-Today, serviced offices and managed offices offer genuine alternatives with lower upfront costs, shorter commitments, and operational simplicity that conventional leases simply cannot match.
+It may seem unusual to begin here, but this is the most important question.
+Conventional leases made sense when they were the only choice.
+Now, serviced and managed offices offer real alternatives with lower upfront costs, shorter commitments, and simpler operations that conventional leases cannot provide.

-Before committing to a conventional lease, model the total cost of occupation over the full term — including fit-out, furniture, technology, business rates, service charges, and dilapidations — and compare it against the all-inclusive cost of a managed or serviced solution.
-You might be surprised.
+Before you sign a conventional lease, calculate the total cost of occupying the space for the entire term.
+Be sure to include fit-out, furniture, technology, business rates, service charges, and dilapidations.
+Then, compare this with the all-inclusive cost of a managed or serviced office.
+The difference may surprise you.

 2. What does the break clause actually say?

-Most businesses focus on the headline lease term and the break clause date.
-What they often miss is the conditions attached to the break.
-Many break clauses require the tenant to give notice months in advance, to have complied with all lease covenants, and to return the space in a specific condition.
-If any of these conditions aren't met, the break can be invalid — and you're committed for the remainder of the term.
+Most businesses pay attention to the main lease term and the break clause date, but they often overlook the conditions that come with the break.
+Many break clauses require tenants to give notice well in advance, follow all lease covenants, and return the space in a certain condition.
+If you miss any of these steps, the break may not be valid and you could be locked into the lease for the rest of the term.

 4. How does the rent compare to the full market?

-This is where independent advice is particularly valuable.
-An adviser who analyses the full market and isn't commercially aligned with the landlord can provide an objective view of what you should be paying.
+This is why getting independent advice matters.
+An adviser who looks at the whole market and does not work for the landlord can give you an honest opinion about what you should pay.

 5. What flexibility do you need in two years, five years, ten years?